Koenigsegg CCX Chronograph Instrument Cluster

 Stack panel in Koenigsegg CCX interior

-The main design requirement was that it had to emulate the functionality of a watch (Chronograph in CvK language), with three pointers (vehicle speed, engine speed and boost pressure) rotating around a single axis.
+The main design requirement for the concept from Christian was that it had to emulate the functionality of a mechanical Swiss watch (= chronograph; hence the Chronocluster moniker), with three pointers (vehicle speed, engine speed and boost pressure) rotating around a single axis.
 Furthermore it was requested to look like “something sporty, like a motorbike cluster or so.”

-It also needed to be compliant with global regulations, which basically meant EU (/UN ECE) and USA (DOT) regulations regarding the use of symbols and their dimensions, colours and light intensity.
+It also needed to be compliant with global regulations, which basically meant EU (and thus UN ECE) and USA (DOT) regulations regarding the use of symbols and their dimensions, colours and light intensity.

 Regulatory colours